My ILC Story – Jessica

 My name is Jessica.
 I live in California, am married, and have two teenagers from a previous marriage.
 I had a baseline mammogram in 2019 that was clear but showed dense breast tissue.

-Woman posing with a horse In early June 2023, I went for a routine mammogram screening (now I know I should have asked for ultrasound testing), where a swollen axillary lymph node was observed.
+In early June 2023, I went for a routine mammogram screening (now I know I should have asked for ultrasound testing), where a swollen axillary lymph node was observed.
 I was called back for an additional screening that revealed a “distortion” along with it.
 This was the beginning of a long process involving ultrasounds, biopsies, CT and bone scans, MRI, etc. I was finally diagnosed with invasive lobular carcinoma (ILC) that had spread to my axillary sentinel lymph node.

 I had never heard of ILC.
 Like most women, I thought you would “feel a lump” if you had cancer or you would feel sick!
 I felt fine, no symptoms other than the slight sensitivity in the lymph node.
 In fact, I was riding my horses and working out doing CrossFit and other exercises routinely!